Most babies begin crawling between 7 to 10 months; delayed crawling with other red flags may warrant professional evaluation.

 While some variation in timing is normal, certain red flags should prompt a professional evaluation:

-• Lack of Muscle Strength: If your baby cannot support weight on arms during tummy time or seems excessively floppy (hypotonia) or stiff (hypertonia).
+- Lack of Muscle Strength: If your baby cannot support weight on the arms during tummy time or seems excessively floppy (hypotonia) or stiff (hypertonia).

-• Poor Coordination: Difficulty coordinating limbs or asymmetrical movements could indicate neuromuscular problems.
+- Poor Coordination: Difficulty coordinating limbs or markedly asymmetrical movements could indicate neuromuscular problems.

-• No Response to Stimuli: Limited interaction with surroundings or delayed social cues may accompany motor delays.
+- No Response to Stimuli: Limited interaction with surroundings or delayed social engagement may appear alongside motor delays.

 If any of these signs are present alongside delayed crawling, early intervention can make a significant difference.